<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=998375496925788&amp;ev=PageView&amp;noscript=1">

 4. Targeting.

-There are a number of 3rd party tools that can be introduced via a MAM portal.
+There are a number of 3rd party tools that can be introduced via a Local Marketing Hub.
 Geographic, demographic and behavioural data can be introduced to inform audience building for the key digital channels.
 And it can be integrated with your own, and your retailers own CRM data to ensure consistency of marketing, and effective targeting, throughout the customer journey.
 The possibilities in this area are incredible and will only be limited by your ambition, if anything.
 And, it’s of particular interest for those sectors and retailers that have difficulty finding conquest sales opportunities.

 6. Media buying and trafficking.

 This has become a real minefield for local-level marketers.
 With so many channels available it’s virtually impossible for them to keep tabs on the various media-buying opportunities, specially when it comes to the newer digital spaces.
-But having everything available via the portal, including specially devised pre-packaged campaigns, makes the process much more manageable.
+But having everything available via the Local Marketing Hub including specially devised pre-packaged campaigns, makes the process much more manageable.
 And the same goes for trafficking – everything can be sent, automatically via the portal.

 7. Reporting.